Dolan Springs, Arizona: 2020 census

+Income and poverty

 According to the U.S. Census American Community Survey, for the period 2016–2020 the estimated median annual income for a household in the CDP was $28,292, and the median income for a family was $47,821.
 About 41% of the population were living below the poverty line, including 88% of those under age 18 and 12% of those age 65 or over.
 About 25% of the population were employed, and 14% of the population had a bachelor's degree or higher.

 Education

-The CDP is in the Kingman Unified School District.
+Dolan Springs is part of the Kingman Unified School District and has an elementary school, Mount Tipton School.

 Emergency services

 EMS response in the Dolan Springs area can take hours.
-The Lake Mohave Ranchos Fire District LMRFD has one ambulance that covers 2200 square miles of Mohave County.
-The LMRFD ambulance covers the first 50 miles of US93 from milepost one at Hoover Dam to milepost 50 near Dolan springs, and from the Hualapai Indian reservation to the Nevada Arizona border at the Colorado River.
+The Lake Mohave Ranchos Fire District has one ambulance that covers 2,200 square miles of Mohave County.
+The LMRFD ambulance covers the first 50 miles of US 93 from milepost one at Hoover Dam to milepost 50 near Dolan Springs, and from the Hualapai Indian reservation to the Nevada and Arizona border at the Colorado River.

-LMRFD Staffs One Firefighter/EMT, and one Firefighter/paramedic.
-In meadview, Paid on Call (or overtime for full-time) personnel man the station.
+The LMRFD staffs one Firefighter/EMT, and one Firefighter/paramedic.
+In Meadview, Paid on Call (or overtime for full-time) personnel man the station.
 There are also volunteers.

 The section of US Route 93 in Arizona was ranked as the most dangerous highway in the U.S. This 200-mile-long road runs between Wickenburg, Arizona, and the Hoover Dam Bypass Bridge, also known as the Mike O'Callaghan–Pat Tillman Memorial Bridge, near Nevada's border.
 Many drivers use this route when driving between Las Vegas and Phoenix.
 Most of the fatal crashes occur along the segment in Mohave County, Arizona.
 Overall, 70 fatal crashes reportedly took place on this highway from 2010 to 2016.

-Recent changes to the intersection of US93 and Pierce Ferry, the road to the Grand Canyon West, and the addition of several truck stops on US93 North of Dolan Springs have made the highway far more dangerous.
-Slow speed trucks entering and crossing US93 create a situation ripe for high-speed crashes.
-In 2022 there have been several fatal crashes between milepost-1 and milepost-50 on US93.
+Recent changes to the intersection of US 93 and Pierce Ferry, the road to the Grand Canyon West, and the addition of several truck stops on US 93 north of Dolan Springs have made the highway far more dangerous.
+Slow speed trucks entering and crossing US 93 create a situation for high-speed crashes.
+In 2022 there have been several fatal crashes between milepost-1 and milepost-50 on US 93.